 WordPress White Screen of Death

-According to WordPress, it is the most common error that occur in content management system.
+According to WordPress, it is the most common error that occurs in the content management system.

 WordPress white screen of death can occur due to these reasons.